-Type of Asset Classes Indicative percentage (as a percentage of the Sub- Fund's net asset value) mainland China related equities (comprising one or more of the following): 20 - 80% China A-shares B-shares H-shares and other mainland China-related listed securities mainland China related offshore fixed income instruments including bonds, 0 - 80% money market instruments, convertible bonds, other fixed income instruments denominated in RMB and other currencies and cash 0.000/ Onshore mainland China fixed income securities denominated in RMB, issued 0 - 80% within mainland China and traded on the China Interbank Bond Market 0.000/ Onshore urban investment bonds 0 - 30% mainland China related Underlying Funds authorised by the SFC or eligible 0 - 100% schemes (the list of 'eligible schemes' is as specified by the SFC from time to time) Non-mainland China related equities and fixed income instruments including 0 - 30% bonds, money market instruments and convertible bonds denominated in RMB and other currencies Asset-backed securities 0 - 10% Debt instruments with loss-absorption features Less than 30% (including offshore contingent convertible securities in which the Sub-Fund may invest up to 10%)
+Type of Asset Classes (as a percentage of the Sub- Fund's net asset value) mainland China related equities (comprising one or more of the following): • China A-shares 20 - 80% B-shares H-shares and other mainland China-related listed securities mainland China related offshore fixed income instruments including bonds, money market instruments, convertible bonds, other fixed income instruments denominated in RMB and other currencies and cash 0 - 80% Onshore mainland China fixed income securities denominated in RMB, issued within mainland China and traded on the China Interbank Bond Market 0 - 80% Onshore urban investment bonds 0 - 30% mainland China related Underlying Funds authorised by the SFC or eligible schemes (the list of 'eligible schemes' is as specified by the SFC from time to time) 0 - 100% Non-mainland China related equities and fixed income instruments including bonds, money market instruments and convertible bonds denominated in RMB and other currencies 0 - 30% Asset-backed securities 0 - 10% Commodities, mainly through exchange-traded commodities securities, Underlying Funds and/or financial derivative instruments such as derivatives on commodities.
+0 - 10% Underlying Funds which adopt liquid alternative investment strategies 0 - 10% Debt instruments with loss-absorption features (including offshore contingent convertible securities in which the Sub-Fund may invest up to 10%) Less than 30% Exposure to mainland China related equities, mainland China related fixed income instrum ents and asset-hacked securities may

-^{} Exposure to mainland China related equities, mainland China related fixed income instruments and asset-backed securities may be achieved through direct investments and/or investment in units or shares or Underlying Funds.
+\ Exposure to mainland China related equities, mainland China related fixed income instruments and asset-backed securities may be achieved through direct investments and/or investment in units or shares or Underlying Funds.